tlively/learn-gfx-hal/book/src/05_shaders.md

 # Adding A Vertex Attribute For Color

-So what's any of that mean for us?
+So what does any of that mean for us?
 Well first of all we can add a color attribute to our vertex data.

 ## Update Shader Code